Jotham Russell

 Jotham Russell (born 8 June 2003) is an Australian professional American football defensive end.
-Previously a rugby league player, he joined the NFL through the International Player Pathway Program (IPPP) in 2024.
+Previously a rugby league player for the Brisbane Broncos, he joined the NFL through the International Player Pathway Program (IPPP) in 2024.

 Early life and rugby career

 Russell was born on 8 June 2003 in Canberra, Australia.
 He is of Nigerian descent.
 He grew up playing multiple sports, including gymnastics, soccer and Little Athletics.
 At age 10, he moved to the Gold Coast, Queensland and began playing rugby league, after a coach noticed his size and suggested he try out the sport.
 Playing as a front-rower, he joined the academy for the National Rugby League's Brisbane Broncos as a teenager and later switched to playing wing.

 Following two years in the Broncos academy, Russell played for the Currumbin Eagles and later with the Tweed Heads Seagulls U21 squad.
 He was noted by ZeroTackle.com as having "impressed plenty" with the Seagulls and being able to play both prop and in the backline out wide, where he "regularly found the tryline doing so."
 He was prepared to sign a contract with the Canberra Raiders in 2023 before receiving an opportunity to play American football.